beckoningstranger/pp2-mines/README.md

 ### Wireframes

-  I planned the UI of this project on a whiteboard in my office:
+  I planned the UI of this project on a whiteboard in my office.
+As the menus don't require a lot of space, I did not create special wireframes for mobile, the game looks the same almost everywhere.
+The playing field is the only place where space is precious and I style it with Javascript by looking at the available viewport size and sizing elements based on that.

   ![Complete Whiteboard](/assets/readme-images/whiteboard.jpg)
   ![Detail: Playing Field](/assets/readme-images/playing_field.jpg)